mlepek/aggregation/README.txt

 How to cite?
 If you use the code or ideas from this repository in your research, please refer to the main paper:
 "Combinatorial solutions to condensation, electrorheological and other aggregation kernels" by M. Lepek, A. Fronczak & P. Fronczak.
+Publication details will be announced.

 Best regards!
 M.L.